ning905/Wevot-server/README.md

 Project is created with:

-JavaScript, Node.js, Express.js, Prisma, PostgreSQL, JSON Web Token, bcrypt
+JavaScript, Node.js, Express.js, Prisma, PostgreSQL, JSON Web Token, bcrypt, Nodemailer

 This server is deployed by AWS.